hgrias/blueprint-code-exercise/README.md

 ## Problem Description

-This application is a mental health diagnostic screening tool that allows patients to complete a cross-functional symptom assessment which allows clinicians to recommend specific mental health assessments based the patients answers.
+This application is a mental health diagnostic screening tool that allows patients to complete a cross-functional symptom questionaire which allows clinicians to recommend specific mental health assessments based the patients answers.

 The application consists of two main components: